openstack-archive/senlin/doc/source/index.rst

 1 Introduction
 ~~~~~~~~~~~~~~

-Senlin is a service to create and manage :term:`cluster` of multiple cloud
+Senlin is a service to create and manage :term:`Cluster` of multiple cloud
 resources.
 Senlin provides an OpenStack-native REST API and a AWS
 AutoScaling-compatible Query API is in plan.